Space Maintainers

 Many parents worry that any appliance in their child’s mouth will cause pain, but rest assured that when you visit Smile Wright Dental for your child’s space maintainer, they will be safe and comfortable in our capable hands.
 The process of placing a space maintainer is painless, and wearing one does not cause pain.
 While your child gets used to having a new object in their mouth, they may rub their tongue or cheeks against it, causing irritation.
 This irritation goes away quickly, and any small discomfort is well worth the prevention of major dental problems down the road.

-If your child has recently lost a baby tooth too soon, call us to talk about space maintainers today!
+If your child has recently lost a baby tooth too soon, contact us today to talk about space maintainers today!